Floors Climbed Estimator

 Enter start and end altitudes to estimate the floors climbed.

-This tool uses a standard conversion where 10 vertical feet of elevation gain is roughly equivalent to climbing one flight of stairs, or one "floor."
-While the actual height of a story in a building can vary, this is a common metric used by fitness trackers like Fitbit and Apple Health to provide a consistent and understandable measure of your vertical activity.
+This tool uses the standard fitness tracker conversion where 10 vertical feet (about 3 meters) of elevation gain equals one floor.
+This is the metric used by Fitbit, Apple Watch, and other fitness devices to provide a consistent measure of vertical activity.

 Cardiovascular Health